Ian Paul Lowery was born on March 27, 1956 in Hartlepool in the North-East of England.

 5 tracks were recorded and a further 6 tracks at the end of May.
 In November everyone reconvened to record 5 more tracks, they were joined by Joe Hammond (guitar).The bulk of these tracks formed the basis for 'Get Out the Sun' and 'Ironic'

 The restless Lowery returned to the recording studio once again in March 1991 to re-record four of the tracks recorded in 1990.
 Ian, Joe & Hugh were joined by a new drummer, Charlie Gurney.
 The result of this session was Ian's final vinyl single; 'Time is Gone'/'Sucker Punch' on his friend Aron Hegarty's Zen Vinyl label, released in early 1992.

 In February 1992 Lowery, looking for new inspiration, re-located from London to Edinburgh.
 This break from London seemed to produce one of Lowery's most innovative and creative periods for music production and poetry.
 He quickly teamed up with some local musicians and the band Drug Of Choice was formed.
-Initially with Douglas Wilmot on guitar & bass he was back recording 3 new tracks and experimenting with a new soundscape.
+Initially with Douglas Wilmot on guitar and bass and Lowery on vocals/guitar - 3 brand new tracks were recorded as Lowery continued experimenting with a new soundscape.

 In August 1992 with Douglas and Robert Hancock (bass), Karl Buckley (drums) he re-recorded his previous epic work 'Agent Orange'.

 By early 1993 Lowery was once again recording, now in Edinburgh's Pier House Studios.
 This was an album of 9 new songs entitled 'Cooler'.
 Drug of Choice was still Lowery & Wilmot but with Gordon Yeoman (bass).
 The album was released in September 1993 and received glowing reviews in Europe.